mendelorian/mendelorian/README.md

 # 👋 Welcome to my Github page!
-My name is Mendel Hung and I am a web developer!
+My name is Mendel Hung and I am a full stack web developer!

 <!---
 - 👀 I’m interested in ...